 CCRC also applies the provisions of FASB Accounting Standards Codification Topic No. 740, Accounting for Uncertainty in Income Taxes ("ASC 740").
 ASC 740 clarifies the uncertainty in income taxes recognized in an enterprise's financial statements in accordance with FASB Statement No. 109, Accounting for Income Taxes, and prescribes a recognition and measurement of a tax position taken or expected to be taken in a tax return.
-ASC 740 also provides guidance on de-recognition of tax benefits, classification on the balance sheet, interest and penalties, accounting in interim periods, disclosure, and transition.
+ASC 740 also provides guidance on de-recognition of tax benefits, classification on the balance sheet, interest and penalties, accounting in interim periods, disclosure and transition.
 CCRC has determined that the adoption of ASC 740 did not result in the recognition of any liability for unrecognized tax benefits and that there are no unrecognized tax benefits that would, if recognized, affect the effective tax rate.

-CCRC's income tax returns remain subject to examination for all tax years ended on or after June 30, 2007 with regard to all tax positions and the results reported.
+CCRC's state income tax returns remain subject to examination for all tax years ended on June 30, 2008, 2009, 2010 and 2011 with regard to all tax positions and the results reported.
+CCRC's federal income tax returns remain subject to examination for all tax years ended on June 30, 2009, 2010 and 2011 with regard to all tax positions and the results reported.